dimitri-nicolo/calico/visibility/packetcapture.md

 Packet capture files will be stored using the following directory structure: {namespace}/{packet capture resource name} under the capture directory defined via FelixConfig.
 The active packet capture file will be identified using the following schema: {workload endpoint name}_{host network interface}.pcap.
 Rotated capture files name will contain an index matching the rotation timestamp.

-Packet capture files will not be deleted after a capture has stopped.
+Packet capture files will be deleted after the packet capture resource has been deleted.

 [calicoctl]({{site.baseurl}}/reference/calicoctl/captured-packets) CLI can be used to clean capture files: